TOM-STUDIOS/GO-BUS/README.md

 With smart route planning, real-time tracking, digital ticket management, and AI-powered travel recommendations, GoBus helps users discover the most efficient and convenient way to reach their destination.
 By combining different modes of transport into a seamless journey, GoBus aims to make urban mobility smarter, faster, and more accessible.

+<H3>Vision</H3>

+To make every journey simple, connected, and accessible through one intelligent mobility platform.

+GoBus envisions a future where people can seamlessly travel across cities using buses, metros, autos, cabs, and other transport services from a single app—eliminating travel complexity and creating smarter, more sustainable urban mobility.

+<H3>Mission</H3>

+To transform public transportation by providing a unified, AI-powered travel ecosystem that helps users discover routes, book tickets, track journeys in real time, and travel with confidence.

 <div class="badge-group">
     <img src="https://img.shields.io/badge/STATUS-LIVE-1E90FF?style=for-the-badge&logoColor=000000" alt="status" />